Public-Health-Bioinformatics/flu_classification_suite/README.md

 # Tools
 Template files and sample input and output files can be found in the 'test-data' folder for each respective tool.

-Each tool can be selected from the “Flu Classification Suite” menu and used individually or chained together to create a workflow.
+Each tool can be selected from the “Influenza Classification Suite” menu and used individually or chained together to create a workflow.

 ## Aggregate Line List
 Transforms fasta files of flu antigenic site amino acids into aggregated line lists, comparing antigenic maps to that of a reference sequence and collapsing and enumerating identical sequences.